azure-scavengers/Azure-Unused-Orphan-CostOptimization/Sample_KQL-Queries/Idle-resources-SampleKQLs.md

 *  ASP without any Application Hosted
 *  ASP with application hosted but stopped in state (webApp/Api/Slots)
 *  Resource shouldnt be built recently
+*  ASP with Only Functionapp having NO Function ExecutionCounts

 #### ASP - without Apps